Camino Le Puy Way: Stage 27 Days & 6 Nights 4 Read 4 reviews

 Grade & Terrain

-This walk is graded moderate and includes daily walks of 15-33km.
+This walk is graded easy-moderate and includes daily walks between 12 and 21km.
 The walk is extremely well way-marked and you will also be supplied with turn by turn route notes and detailed maps so you will have no problem following the route each day.
 On the Le Puy Camino you will follow a mixture of farm/dirt tracks, minor roads and footpaths.

 The route is well waymarked with white and red painted arrows but please take care at intersections.
 There will always be other walkers around in case you are looking for help.
 A detailed information pack including route notes, local information and maps will be waiting for you at your first accommodation.
 You will also have access to the Macs Adventure Smartphone App enabling you to follow the route using your phone's GPS so you will have no problems finding the way.
 You can simply download the GPX tracks to your phone for offline use and off you go!